alaminO8islam/smart_budget_tracker/README.md

 ---

 ## 🛡️ License
 This project is licensed under the MIT License.

+---

+## 🤝 Contributing
+Contributions are welcome!
+To contribute:

+Fork the repository

+Create a new branch (git checkout -b feature/your-feature)

+Commit your changes (git commit -m "Add your feature")

+Push to the branch (git push origin feature/your-feature)

+Create a pull request